Homemade Tomato Sauce: Spaghetti (or Pizza) Soup

 Best EVER Basic Tomato Sauce Recipe

-- 1 stalk of celery, including green tops, diced
+- 75 grams or one stalk of celery including green tops, diced

 - Salt and freshly ground black pepper, to taste (start with a teaspoon of salt)

-- Heat olive oil in a large wide skillet on medium heat
+Heat olive oil in heavy wide skillet on medium heat

-- Cover the skillet and cook for 5 to 10 minutes, stirring occasionally until the vegetables are softened and cooked through
+Reduce heat to low; cover and cook for 5 to 10 minutes, stirring occasionally until vegetables are softened and cooked through

-- Add the tomato paste, the basil and oregano; stir to coat (about 30 seconds to a minute)
+Add tomato paste, basil and oregano; stir to coat (about 30 seconds to a minute)

-Note: This is a lovely thick condensed sauce: I only use 1/4 cup for a pizza (use sparingly, it goes a long way).
-I made 4 times this recipe above.
+This is a lovely thick condensed sauce: I only use 1/4 cup for a pizza (use sparingly, it goes a long way).
+I make 4 times this recipe as it takes no longer and makes much more.